In this blog post we will cover what fear foods are, the signs to look out for, and how to overcome food fears in eating disorder recovery.

 Fear foods tend to be those that others might describe as unhealthy.

-How to know if you have fear foods
+How to know if you have fear of foods

 When it comes to challenging your fear foods you need to make it clear which foods you are struggling to eat.